digital1e/React-App/README.md

   features {}
 }
 ```
 <br/>

 This block is used for the resource group creation in which the resources resides.
-> :point_right: Note - if you update the resource group name next time terraform will create new resource group and create the resources in it.
+> Note - if you update the resource group name next time terraform will create new resource group and create the resources in it.

 ```
 resource "azurerm_resource_group" "rg" {